Customer Marketing: The 2021 Guide [+ 3 Powerful Strategies & Examples]

 - Longer term relationships with customers

-- The ability to gain deeper insights into shopper behaviour
+- The ability to gain deeper insights into shopper behavior

 - Constructive feedback from customer communities to help improve your products and services